-BEB is a movement disorder of the eyelids that affects approximately 5 out of every 100,000 people.
+BEB is a movement disorder of the eyelids, affecting approximately 5 out of every 100,000 people.
 BEB causes uncontrolled blinking, squeezing, and eyelid closure without an apparent environmental cause.
-Currently, the most effective therapies involve injectable agents including: Botox®, Xeomin®, Dysport®, and Myobloc®.
+Currently, the most effective therapies involve injectable agents including Botox®, Xeomin®, Dysport®, and Myobloc®.

-While it has been seen that this condition typically occurs in middle age, affecting more women than men, there is no known physiologic cause for this disorder.
-In some patients this may be just an inconvenience, but in others it may cause more significant problems including difficulty with: driving, reading, walking, or carrying on with activities of daily life.
+While physicians have observed that this condition typically occurs in middle age, affecting more women than men, there is no known physiologic cause for this disorder.
+In some patients, blepharospasm may be just an inconvenience, but, in others, it may cause more significant problems including difficulty driving, reading, walking, or carrying on the activities of daily life.

-Therapeutic treatments with injectable agents mentioned above have proven to be an excellent treatment for this condition.
+Therapeutic treatments with injectable agents, as mentioned above, have proven to be an excellent treatment for this condition.
 This intervention involves a superficial injection of one of these medications in several strategically chosen areas that will likely prevent the muscles from going into spasm.
 While many fear the pain involved with injections, it is conducted with a very fine gauge syringe and is typically very well tolerated.

 ↵ Back to Eyelid, Tear Duct & Orbit